-The law program is predicated on day students holding minimal employment and evening students holding only ordinary employment.
+The law program is predicated on full-time students holding minimal employment and part-time/Flex JD students holding only ordinary employment.
 First-year full-time students are advised not to seek employment.
 If they do choose to work, we recommend hours be limited to 10 hours per week.
 We strongly recommend that any student, who is enrolled as a full-time student, limit their work to 20 hours per week or fewer.
-A part-time student should not accept employment that exceeds 40 hours per week.
+A part-time/Flex JD student should not accept employment that exceeds 40 hours per week.
 The School of Law is sympathetic to students with limited funds, but its full-time program cannot be varied to accommodate working students.